-- 1. Ally: I'd really like to hear what's going on with you.
+- 1. Recovery Ally: I'd really like to hear what's going on with you.
 Would you share with me your goal for the next month? - 2.
 Peer: Well, my counselor put on my treatment plan a goal of quitting pot smoking.
 That's to make her and my probation officer happy and get them off my back. - 3.
-Ally: In the next 30 days you will stop smoking pot.
-Let's see if this is a WHAM IMPACT goal.
+Recovery Ally: In the next 30 days you will stop smoking pot.
+Let's see if this is a WHAM Recovery IMPACT goal.
 Are you OK with checking off the questions in Step 3 of the WHAM Resiliency & Recovery Weekly Goal Setting sheet? - 4.
 Peer: Sure. - 5.
-Ally: First, the "I." Does quitting smoking Improve the quality of your health and recovery? - 6.
+Recovery Ally: First, the "I." Does quitting smoking Improve the quality of your health and recovery? - 6.
 Peer: Yeah, I guess so.
 I wonder why a lot of states have made pot legal if it is so bad for your health though!
 Actually, I'd probably get more stuff done if I didn't smoke pot. - 7.
-Ally: We can come back to this later if you'd like.
+Recovery Ally: We can come back to this later if you'd like.
 For now, you're not sure pot smoking is really that bad for you except it's illegal and caused you to be on probation which requires you to come here.
-On the other hand, you may be more productive and can see some other benefits to not smoking.
+On the other hand, you may see some benefits to not smoking.
 Second IMPACT question: is quitting smoking pot Measurable in terms of how I, as your recovery ally, your counselor and your probation officer will know when you have accomplished it? - 8.
 Peer: Well, yeah, you seem pretty cool so I will tell you if I get high or not.
-Not so sure I'll tell my PO or counselor but I have to pee in a cup twice a week so I can tell you those results too. - 9.
-Ally: Taking drug tests is an important part of your plan and I appreciate your honesty with me.
+Not so sure I'll tell my PO or counselor but I have to take urine tests twice a week so I can tell you those results too. - 9.
+Recovery Ally: Taking drug tests is an important part of your plan and I appreciate your honesty with me.
 So is your goal, quitting smoking, Positively stated as a new activity that you want to add to your life? - 10.
 Peer: Now that I think about it, nope, quitting doesn't sound like I'm adding anything positive.
-But I'm not going to hang around with my pot smoking friends and I will just stay focused and positive.
+But I'm not going to hang around with my pot smoking friends and I will just stay focused and positive. - 11.
+Recovery Ally: Let's see how staying focused and positive while not hanging with friends who use can turn quitting smoking pot into some positive activities by going over the questions in section C. Besides it being on your treatment plan, what benefits do you see to quitting pot smoking?